IceHe/lib/cmd/l/less.md

 ## Options

-### Case
+### Percent

-Default : `-i, --ignore-case` **case sensitive**
+Default : `-m, --long-prompt` **with percent into the file**

-- `-i, --ignore-case` Causes searches to ignore case; that is, uppercase and lowercase  are  considered  identical.
+- `-m, --long-prompt` Causes  less  to  prompt verbosely (like more), with the percent into the file.
-    - This  option  is ignored  if  any uppercase letters appear in the search pattern; in other words, if a pattern contains uppercase letters, then that search does not ignore case.
+    - By default, less prompts with a colon.
-- `-I, --IGNORE-CASE` Like -i, but searches ignore case even if the pattern contains uppercase letters.
+- `-M, --LONG-PROMPT` Causes less to prompt even more verbosely than more.

 ### Line Numbers